ChaoqunZhung/STDNet/README.md

-# STDNet

-Official implementation of **STDNet: A Spatio-temporal Dual-stream Network for Detecting Faint Space Objects from Ground-Based Optical Imagery**.
+# STDNet: A Spatio-temporal Dual-stream Network for Detecting Faint Space Objects from Ground-Based Optical Imagery
 We introduce a high-fidelity ground-based optical image simulation method with focal length inversion and full-spectrum image degradation.
 Based on the simulated and real observational data, STDNet provides an end-to-end solution for detecting faint, small, and moving space objects under low signal-to-noise ratio conditions.

 ## Highlights